-Central to The Field Museum’s mission are our inspiring education programs, innovative conservation work, and unparalleled scientific research, all of which are supported by an extraordinary collection of over 27 million objects and artifacts.
+Central to The Field Museum’s mission are our inspiring education programs, innovative conservation work, and unparalleled scientific research, all of which are supported by an extraordinary collection of approximately 30 million objects and artifacts.
 Corporate support of these programs helps the Museum explore, protect, and teach others about the Earth and its people.

 The Learning Center